spacelift-io/user-documentation/docs/concepts/user-management/admin.md

 # Admin / Owner

-!!! warning
-    User management is currently in closed beta.

 Users with **Owner** and **root Admin** roles have access to **Organization settings**.
 This means they can manage access for the rest of the collaborators within your Spacelift account.
 The following article details the configuration options and user invitation procedures available to them.

 ## Access settings